FluBBaOfWard/AY38910/README.md

 The "in function" can take 2 arguments, the first is a possible output value on the IO ports of the chip, the second argument is if the ports is in output mode.
-Something like "ioACallback(u8 val, u8 inout)", if "inout" is not zero val is the current value output by the chip.
+Something like "ioACallback(u8 val, u8 inout)", if "inout" is not zero, val is the current value output by the chip.
 You can define AY_UPSHIFT to a number, this is how many times the internal sampling is doubled.
 You can add "-DAY_UPSHIFT=2" to the "make" file to